stoneyrh/gSOAP/gsoap/doc/guide/index.md

     };
 ~~~

-Note that `*` can be used as a wildcard and some media types may have
+Note that `*` and `-` can be used as wildcards to match any text and any
+character, respectively.
+Media types may have optional parameters after `;`
+such as `charset` and `boundary`.
+These parameters can be matched by the media
+type patterns in the table.
+Patterns that are more specific must precede
+patterns that are less specific in the table.
+For example,
+`"text/xml;*charset=utf-8*"` must precede `"text/xml"` which must precede
+`"text/*"`.
+Note that `"text/xml"` also matches any parameters of the media
+type of the message reveived, such as `"text/xml; charset=utf-8"` (only
+since gSOAP version 2.8.75).

-optional parameters (after `;`).
-The handlers are functions that will be
+The handlers are functions that will be invoked when a POSTed request message
-invoked when a POSTed request message matching media type is send to the
+matching media type is sent to the server.
-server.

 An example image handler that checks the specific image type: